ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 Category O (On-premise) emissions can be related to GHG Protocol Scope 2, while Category G (Generators) are GHG Protocol Scope 1.

+{% include linkedHeading.html heading="On-premise" level=3 %}

+In terms of a product's [life cycle emissions](../information/lifecycle), this refers to the operational emissions associated with an organisation's owned hardware assets.
+[Read more about operational carbon emissions.](../information/lifecycle/operational)

-{% include linkedHeading.html heading="Servers and Storage" level=3 %}
+{% include linkedHeading.html heading="Servers and Storage" level=4 %}

 The energy consumed by on-premise servers and data centres.

-{% include linkedHeading.html heading="Networking Devices" level=3 %}
+{% include linkedHeading.html heading="Networking Devices" level=4 %}

 The energy consumed by networking devices such as routers, switches and Wi-Fi access points.

-{% include linkedHeading.html heading="Employee Devices" level=3 %}
+{% include linkedHeading.html heading="Employee Devices" level=4 %}

 The energy consumed by computers (desktops, laptops), monitors, printers and other devices used by employees.